I. Certificate of Good Conduct

 iv.
 Death certificates (if widowed)

 v.
-Separate Statutory Declarations sworn at a Solicitors/Notary Publics office, stating the fact that one is single and free to marry.
+Separate Statutory Declarations sworn at a Solicitors/Notary Public office, stating the fact that one is single and free to marry.
 This should bear the solicitors signature and official stamp.

 vi.
 Parental consent in form of legal documents for persons below the age of twenty-one (21)

 •Regaining of Kenya citizenship